 Trains are composed of articulated light rail vehicles which are compatible with Metro's light rail systems.
 As of April 2012, the Gold Line uses 50 AnsaldoBreda P2550 LRVs.
 The Metro Gold Line has 50 active cars (701-750) which have been featured in many television ads by Metro.
 Metro transferred the last of the Gold Line's Siemens P2000 trains to the Blue Line in April 2012 to transfer some overhauled Nippon Sharyo P850 (100-153) cars to Expo Phase 1, while the Ansaldobreda P2550 cars replaced the Siemens P2000 trains on the Gold Line.

-So after getting home from the excellent Paul Stanley Soul Station show, I made the mistake of taking some Mucinex Fast Max Severe Congestion and Cough over-the-counter cold medicine for what I had been fighting the previous day and had only about three good hours of sleep this night.
-I got up, took a hot shower and fixed a good breakfast for myself then had a Coca-Cola after that so I would be ready to go.
-Robin picked me up at 7:15 AM and we were heading north up Interstate 5.
-Just before the 605 Freeway, the freeway sign stated "Interstate 5 Closed at Washington Blvd".
-We hit bumper-to-bumper traffic about three-quarters of a mile from Slauson Avenue so I advised Robin to get off at Slauson Boulevard and we could take this to the 710 and get around it, so we did.
-But there was no entrance to the 710 Freeway at Slauson Avenue.
-I called Chris Parker to let him know what happened and asked him where he was going to park.
-We took Slauson Avenue to Downey Road and headed north to Olympic Boulevard, went west to Santa Fe Ave which we took north to Ramirez Street then left onto Keller and parked.
+This MorningAfter returning home from the excellent Paul Stanley Soul Station show, I made the mistake of taking some Mucinex Fast Max Severe Congestion and Cough over-the-counter cold medicine for what I had been fighting the previous day and had only about three good hours of sleep this night.
+I arose, had breakfast then Robin picked me up at 7:15 AM and we were driving north on Interstate 5.
+Just before the 605 Freeway, the freeway sign stated "Interstate 5 Closed at Washington Blvd" and We hit bumper-to-bumper traffic about three-quarters of a mile from Slauson Avenue so I suggested a detour which worked and we arrived at LAUPT and parked.
 Chris Parker was already there and we walked to below track 1 and 2 where we met the group and checked in for a very unique tour.

-Santa Fe ran a 100 Years of the 2nd District Special on 10/17/1987 seen crossing the Arroyo Seco near Pasadena.
-Now this bridge was rebuilt with the two tracks needed for the Metro Gold Line.
-We headed east through South Pasadena as the train made its regular stops.
-We went through Pasadena and Chris Parker talked abut the Sizzler in Pasadena we used to eat at.
-We also learned that when a train rolls through Pasadena, the signals on Del Mar Blvd are always green.
-We also learned that the electricity the Gold Line uses comes from three sources: Los Angeles City and Power, Pasadena Water and Power and Southern California Edison.
-Soon we were travelling down the middle of the CA 210 Freeway.
-I had passed out my business cars to those sitting near me.
-When we reached Sierra Madre, all the regular passengers detrained and after a sweep of the train by security people, it was time to take off on the extension.
+This bridge was rebuilt with the two tracks needed for the Metro Gold Line.
+We proceeded east through South Pasadena as the train made its regular stops then as we travelled through Pasadena, Chris Parker talked abut the Sizzler where we used to eat.
+We learned that when a train rolls through Pasadena, the signals on Del Mar Boulevard are always green as well as the electricity the Gold Line uses comes from three sources: Los Angeles City and Power, Pasadena Water and Power and Southern California Edison.
+Soon we were travelling down the middle of Interstate 210 and when we reached Sierra Madre, the regular passengers detrained and after a sweep of the train by security people, it was time to take off on the extension.

 I walked to the driver's window and asked if the others there would mind if I took one picture.
-Once that was done we started east on the new extension.
-We were a test train so would stop for 30 seconds at all the new stations along the line.
-These stations are Arcadia station, Monrovia station (which still has a Santa Fe station that will become a restaurant in the near future), Duarte/City of Hope station, Irwindale station, Azusa Downtown station (with a Santa Fe station) and Azusa APU Citrus College station.
+Once that was done we started east on the new extension and since we were a test train, would stop for 30 seconds at all the new stations along the line which were Arcadia, Monrovia station (which still has a Santa Fe station that will become a restaurant in the near future), Duarte/City of Hope, Irwindale, Azusa Downtown (with a Santa Fe station) and Azusa APU Citrus College.
 We learned that the grade crossing signals are triggered by the cars and the gates will go down before the cars move.
 There are safe zones in areas for pedestrians where the BNSF tracks are off to the south on the grade of the Metro Rail tracks.
-A few minutes later, we arrived at the Azusa APU Citrus College station and our group detrained to look around and take pictures.
+A few minutes later, we arrived at Azusa APU Citrus College station and our group detrained to look around.

 Our train at the Azusa APU Citrus College station.